apmckinlay/natureapp/trees/bear.md

 Bearberry is related to **Manzanita** trees and shrubs such as [Arbutus](/trees/arbutus).

 **Did you know?** The berries provide food for bears and birds.
-North America's Indigenous people would dry and smoke the leaves.
+Indigenous peoples in North America used to dry and smoke the leaves.

 <!-- generated, do not edit -->
 **See Also:**